tylertitsworth/5th-age-srd/Classes/Ranger.md

 Choose three of the following class talents, or put two talents into Animal Companion, and one talent elsewhere.

-You get an additional ranger class talent at 5th level, and again at 8th level.
+You get an additional ranger class talent at champion tier, and again at epic tier.

 ### Animal Companion